PepikVaio/reMarkable_re-Planner/.github/README.md

 ## Description

-This is a template for reMarkable in PDF format that can be modified or used as is completely free of charge
+This is a template for reMarkable 1 and 2 in PDF format that can be modified or used as is completely free of charge
 * if you are interested in customization, feel free to contact me
 * please pay attention to the license terms for further information and payment terms